trampgeek/moodle-qtype_coderunner/README.md

 ## Installation

-CodeRunner requires Moodle version 2.1 or later.
-Furthermore, to run the testsuite, a Moodle version >= 2.3 is required, since the tests have been changed from using SimpleTest to PHPUnit, as required by version 2.3.
+CodeRunner requires Moodle version 2.5 or later.

 There are three stages to installation:

 1. Installing the CodeRunner module itself.

-1. Installing an additional sandbox (not strictly necessary but strongly recommended) to provide more security .
+1. Installing an additional sandbox above and beyond the supplied RunguardSandbox and IdeoneSandboxes (not strictly necessary but strongly recommended) to provide more security than Runguard or much better performance than Ideone.

 1. Configuring the system for the particular sandbox(es) and languages your installation supports.